 Deploy Azure services.
 Select and deploy the Azure services you need to support the web app service you intended to extract.
 Use the following Select the right Azure services section for guidance.

-Decouple web app service.
+Decouple web app services.
 Define clear interfaces and APIs for the newly extracted web app services to interact with other parts of the system.
-Design a data management strategy that allows each service to manage its own data while ensuring consistency and integrity.
+Design a data-management strategy that allows each service to manage its own data while ensuring consistency and integrity.
 For specific implementation strategies and design patterns to use during this extraction process, refer to the Code guidance section.

 Use independent storage for decoupled services.
 Each decoupled service should have its own isolated data store to facilitate independent versioning, deployment, scalability, and maintain data integrity.
-For example, the reference implementation separates the ticket rendering service from the web API and eliminates the need for the service to access the API’s database.
-Instead, the service communicates the URL where ticket images were generated back to the web API via a Service Bus message, and the API persists the path to its database.
+For example, the reference implementation separates the ticket-rendering service from the web API and eliminates the need for the service to access the API's database.
+Instead, the service communicates the URL where ticket images were generated back to the web API via an Azure Service Bus message, and the API persists the path to its database.

 Implement separate deployment pipelines for each decoupled service.
 Separate deployment pipelines allow each service to be updated at its own pace.
 If different teams or organizations within your company own different services, having separate deployment pipelines gives each team control over their own deployments.
-Use CI/CD tools like Jenkins, GitHub Actions, or Azure Pipelines to set up these pipelines.
+Use continuous integration and continuous delivery (CI/CD) tools like Jenkins, GitHub Actions, or Azure Pipelines to set up these pipelines.

 Revise security controls.
 Ensure that your security controls are updated to account for the new architecture, including firewall rules and access controls.